 If it is not that convenient for you to contact Apple Support locally, you can pay to a reliable local technician to fix such a problem.

-In fact, if you get your mac well-prepared well upgrading to Big Sur or Catalina, it will be much likely that the new macOS can work properly on your mac.
+In fact, if you get your Mac well-prepared well upgrading to Sonoma, Ventura, Monterey or Big Sur, it will be much likely that the new macOS can work properly on your Mac.
 For further macOS update or speedy OS running, you can try following tips:

-Data loss is always the most annoying problem after upgrading to macOS Big Sur or other new versions.
+Data loss is always the most annoying problem after upgrading to macOS Sonoma, Ventura, Monterey or other new versions.
 Some your files just disappear for no reason.
-To help your recover the lost data during updating, here we recommend Cisdem Data Recovery for Mac.
+To help your recover the lost data during updating, here we recommend Cisdem Data Recovery.

-When Mac won't start after update to macOS Big Sur or Catalina, you need to restart first.
+When Mac won't start after update to macOS Sonoma, Ventura, Monterey, Big Sur or others, you need to restart first.
 If still fails, try above-listed methods to fix it.
 In addition, there is one thing you should pay attention to before upgrading macOS, back up all important files.
 Even if you lost files during the update, you can still restore them without using a piece of mac data recovery software.

 Connie has been writing for Mac productivity and utility apps since 2009.
 Each review and solution is based on her practical tests, she is aways energetic and trustworthy in this field.